Cevool/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-GI.md

 | - **Denoiser Radius**          | Set the radius of the spatio-temporal filter.                |
 | - **Second Denoiser Pass**     | Enable this feature to process a second denoiser pass.
 This helps to remove noise from the effect. |

 ## Limitations

+### Screen-space global illumination

+* When rendering [Reflection Probes](Reflection-Probe.md) screen space global illumination is not supported.

 ### Ray-traced global illumination

-Currently, ray tracing in HDRP does not support [decals](decal.md).
+* Currently, ray tracing in HDRP does not support [decals](decal.md).
 This means that ray-traced global illumination does not affect decals in your Scene.
-When rendering [Reflection Probes](Reflection-Probe.md) screen space global illumination is not supported.